romain-sanieres/simple_boilerplate/README.md

 ## Features

-- User authentication with support for Credential, Google, and more
+- User authentication with support for Credentials, Google, and more
 - Protected routes with authentication middleware

 ## Main Libraries